Home

 • Red is also referred to as orange, yellow, ginger, and rust.

-• Blue is also called gray (or grey).
+• Blue is also called gray (or grey) and maltese.

 • Seal and chocolate are referred to as brown.